-Unforunately the program is so popular, applicants are only assigned to one work week in order to provide opportunities for others.
-Exceptions occasionally occur if a work week does not fill up or a cancellation cannot be filled.
-Participants seeking to join a second program will be placed on a waiting list for the additional week.
+Due to popularity, applicants will only be placed in one work week.
+Exceptions may occur if a cancellation cannot be filled by a new volunteer.
+Participants seeking to join a second program will initially be placed on a waiting list for the additional week.